sooluh/sooluh/README.md

 ### ☪️ Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_Muhammad_</sub><br>
+<sub>_The Cattle_</sub><br>
-**Surah Muhammad** (47: 36)
+**Surah Al-An'am** (6: 140)

-> This worldly life is no more than play and amusement.
-But if you are faithful and mindful ˹of Allah˺, He will grant you your ˹full˺ reward, and will not ask you ˹to donate all˺ your wealth.
+> Lost indeed are those who have murdered their own children foolishly out of ignorance and have forbidden what Allah has provided for them—falsely attributing lies to Allah.
+They have certainly strayed and are not ˹rightly˺ guided.

-— Shawwal 22, 1445H
+— Shawwal 23, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts